-If you are ISO 9241 compliant and use the standards there, you are definitely well positioned.
+If you are ISO 9241 compliant and use the standards there, you are definitely well-positioned.
 You should also communicate this to the outside world.
-Compliance with the standard is definitely useful for one's own work on the one hand, and on the other hand it is supportive in terms of public image and as a quality feature of software.
+Compliance with the standard is definitely useful for one's own work on the one hand, and on the other hand, it is supportive in terms of public image and as a quality feature of the software.

 Especially software in the B2B area already relies on the ISO 9241 standard to confirm its basic usability.
 We are also convinced that the standard will receive much more attention in the future and will be a basic requirement for any (B2B) software.
 The norm will become an industry standard!
 Therefore, it should be dealt with at an early stage, preferably now (!).